junaid50905/learn-typescript/README.md

 run the code : tsc <br>
 run the code with watching file changes : tsc -w

+### data type
+there are three data types in ts
+- number: all types  of number like: integer, float, positive, negative
+- string
+- boolean

 ### variable
 ```
 const studentName : string = 'junaid'